 Everyone dreams of planning their wedding until the time actually comes around.
-Often times, those Pinterest board expectations become suddenly dashed when the realities and logistics set in.
+Often times, those Pinterest board expectations are suddenly dashed when the realities and logistics set in.

 The Initial Decisions and Logistics

-Figuring out where to start can be a little overwhelming, but making a concrete plan will help you sort through all the various elements you are going to have to tackle.
+Figuring out where to start can be a little overwhelming, but making a concrete plan will help you sort through all the various elements you're going to have to tackle.

 Keeping Track of Everything